WoditorTrans2000/WoditorTranslationGallery/README.md

 SystemValue.txt ( ⏳ )

-Only the main menu, the right-click popup, Basic Setup and Map List have been translated.
+Only the main menu, the right-click popup, Basic configuration and Map List have been translated.
 The rest has not.
-Focusing on the translation.
+Not focusing on the translation.
+I'll probably finish this translation last.

 ---

-RUS 🇷🇺 - Incomplete - Same process as ENG, taking what was translated in 2.21(Andy.Whitebird) for 3.39x.
+RUS 🇷🇺 - DONE but Incomplete - Same process as ENG, taking what was translated in 2.21(Andy.Whitebird) for 3.39x.

-MENU - ( :white_check_mark: :x: ) Not all
+MENU - ( :white_check_mark: :x: ) Main menu and the right-click menu

-DIALOG - ( ⏳ )
+DIALOG - ( :white_check_mark: :x: ) Basic configuration (not everything) and Map list

-STRINGTABLE - ( ⏳ )
+STRINGTABLE - ( :x: )

-SystemString.txt ( ⏳ )
+SystemString.txt ( :x: )

-SystemValue.txt ( ⏳ )
+SystemValue.txt ( :x: )

-Only the main menu, the right-click popup, Basic configuration (not everything) and Map list have been translated.
-The rest has not.
+Only the main menu, the right-click menu, Basic configuration (not everything) and Map list have been translated.
+The rest is in ENG.

-This translation will unfortunately be incomplete, as I'm using screenshots to get the translation, since the download link doesn't work.
-What will be translated into Russian: Main menu, map list and game settings.
-The rest will be in ENG.
+It will be incomplete, since I don't know Russian.
+But if anyone knows, feel free to translate.

 ---